-Figure 6 shows the user interface for activity 34 through a series of screenshots and Figure outlines the data inputs required. for non-J6 upgrades.
 The LCD fields should only be completed if a lighting control device was present in the baseline environment, or installed as part of an upgrade.
 The VRU fields should only be completed if a voltage reduction unit is installed as part of the upgrade.

-When selecting the 'lamp ballast combination' for the upgrade zone of a particular activity, the entry must align with the lamp product type of the installed product (as recorded in our Register of Products).
+When selecting the 'lamp ballast combination' for the upgrade zone of a particular activity, the entry must align with the lamp product type of the installed product (as recorded in the VEU Register of Products).
 See Appendix E: Lamp ballast combination for guidance on this issue.

-Before you create VEECs for a building based lighting upgrade, the creation data you submit must first pass preliminary validation and address verification checks.
-After you press the 'create' button for your validated activities, the VEECs associated with your upgrade are created and assigned a unique identifier.
+After you press the 'submit' button for your activities, the VEECs associated with your upgrade are created and assigned a unique identifier.